 There are several "self help" options available for obtaining reading materials in various digital formats.
 You may contact the Student Services Lead at email@example.com if you need assistance using any of these self-help options.
 If under these Alternative Media Guidelines DSP would otherwise produce alt media for a required or recommended reading, using self-help options does not preclude you from obtaining further editing by DSP of the electronic copy you self-scanned or self-converted.

 Self-Search: there are many databases/inventories of electronic books/materials (some in an accessible format, others not).
-You may be able to locate an existing electronic copy of the book you need by yourself—many electronic books are available for free, e.g., BookShare, or for a nominal fee, e.g., Learning Ally.
+You may be able to locate an existing electronic copy of the book you need by yourself—many electronic books are available for free, e.g., BookShare, Project Gutenberg, and LibriVox (for titles in the public domain), or for a nominal fee, e.g., Learning Ally.
 Before submitting an alt media request for a book, you are encouraged to first check these primary e-book databases for availability of an existing electronic copy.
 If the electronic copy you locate via these databases requires additional editing, or conversion to hard copy Braille or Large Print, DSP will do such further editing or conversion provided a) it is a required or recommended course reading, b) an alt media request form is submitted, and c) the electronic document is not technically "locked" so as to preclude further editing or conversion (in which case you may have to provide a different version, e.g., hard copy, of the book/material to DSP).
 If you need assistance, the Student Services Lead can help you:

 - set up an account with these e-book databases